Can You Use a Tennis Racket for Padel 2025?

 Why a Tennis Racket Won’t Work Well for Padel

-The main reason a tennis racket is not suitable for padel is the fundamental difference in design, weight distribution, and materials.
+tennis racket is unsuitable for padel because of the fundamental difference in design, weight distribution, and materials.
 Let’s break it down:

 1. Size & Shape Differences

-- A tennis racket is longer (27 inches), with a large stringed surface, allowing for powerful, high-speed shots.
+• A tennis racket is longer (27 inches) and has a large stringed surface, allowing for powerful, high-speed shots.

-- A padel racket is shorter (18 inches), with a solid hitting surface, built for quick reactions and better control.
+• A padel racket is shorter (18 inches) and has a solid hitting surface, built for quick reactions and better control.

 2. Control vs. Power